Corgi Assistance Fund (CAF)

 Distribution of Funds

-Monies raised from donations and registration fees at the annual Corgi Walk in the Pearl will be combined and distributed equally across months of the year beginning in September following the Walk.
-The allocation of funds each month are as follows:
+The money raised from the Virtual Walk will be distributed equally across 12 months in 2021.
+The allocation of funds each month will be as follows:

 - 65% to medical/therapeutic treatment